 Although we’d never think to nibble on our BFF’s hair if we wanted them to know we think they’re the cat’s meow, remember for a moment that cats are cats.
 We are forced to debunk their brains and decode their meows.
 Experts and cat owners across the globe are aware of the ways that cats choose to display their affection.

 Your cat is an intelligent being.
-Although they are fully aware that you are not a cat, at times they might treat you like you are one.
+Although they are fully aware that you are not a cat, at times, they might treat you like you are one.
 If your cat suddenly licks or chews your hair when they are being sweet and friendly, this is their way of social grooming with you.
-Clearly cat baths aren’t equal to real baths, but think of it as a friendly gesture.
+Cat baths aren’t equal to real baths but think of them as a friendly gesture.

 It’s a well-known fact that when cats groom, this helps them to decompress.
 If your cat is feeling stressed for whatever reason, they might choose to groom you this way to help alleviate their stress.